Well, summer is truly upon us. Like an athlete will drink Powerade after a race, sometimes chickens need a little boost and rebalancing.

 Only use when needed in cases of emergency.
 Discard any unused liquid solution at the end of each day.
 Dried mixture can be stored in a cool, dry place.

-Please remember: it’s important that you don’t give this to poultry unless there is a good reason to.
+Please remember: it’s important that you don’t give this to poultry unless there is a good reason.
 Too much salt can be damaging to their system.

 We also stock some pre-made solutions: